-The function COPY MODE turns the ADI-8 DS into an outstanding ADAT to TDIF and TDIF to ADAT format converter, a digital patchbay, a signal distributor and a digital 16/24 bit converter.
+The function COPY MODE turns the ADI-8 PRO into an outstanding ADAT/TDIF and TDIF/ADAT format converter, a digital patchbay, a signal distributor and a digital 16/24 bit converter.

 When COPY MODE is active the digital input signal of the DA-converter is routed directly to the digital outputs of the AD-converter.
 The AD-converter can't be used anymore.
 That's why the complete AD clock section will also be disabled.
 All LEDs of the AD-section (INPUT LEVEL, OK, OVR, INPUT, EXT., INT.) will be off.
-PROCESS is still available (see below).
-As usual the digital input signal is available at the analog outputs for monitoring purposes.
+BIT SPLIT is still available (see below).
+The digital input signal is also available at the analog outputs for monitoring purposes.

-In COPY MODE the digital input is set by the key DIGITAL INPUT, the output signal shows up at ADAT out and TDIF simultaneously.
+In Copy mode the digital input is set by the key DIGITAL INPUT, the output signal shows up at ADAT out and TDIF simultaneous.
 This allows to convert a signal from ADAT optical to TDIF-1 or vice versa.
-Additionally it is possible to copy the input signal directly to a device of the same format, without the need of changing connectors or cables.
+Additional it is possible to copy the input signal directly to a device of the same format, without the need of changing connectors or cables.

-As long as PROCESS BS or DS isn't activated MAIN and AUX ports also operate simultaneously and carry the same audio data.
+As long as BIT SPLIT isn't activated MAIN and AUX also operate simultaneous and carry the same audio data.
 With this it is possible to distribute the output signal to two devices of the same format.
-For example an ADAT optical signal can be distributed to 2 ADAT and 2 TDIF devices at the same time.
+For example an ADAT optical signal can be distributed to 2 ADAT and 2 TDIF devices.

-In COPY MODE all extended functions (PROCESS BS/DS, COMBINE BS/DS, DITHER) are available, so besides direct copying and format conversion between ADAT optical and TDIF it is also possible to re-combine a split signal while copying, or split a not split signal, or recombine and split again into another format.
+In Copy Mode both BIT SPLIT and COMBINE are available, so besides direct copy and format conversion between ADAT optical and TDIF it is also possible to recombine a split signal while copying, or split a not split signal, or recombine and split again into another format.

-When Bit Split or Double Speed is activated the distribution/copying within one format is not available, as MAIN and AUX carry different data.
+When BIT SPLIT is activated the distribution/copying within one format is not available, as MAIN and AUX carry different data.